 According to Robolink, each design has a specific purpose: One can shoot rubber bands, one can detect edges, one follows lines, and so on.
 Batteries aren’t included in the kit, but you’ll find all the circuit boards, motors, and frames you need to build a cool, working robot.
 Robolink actually uses this kit at its Robotics Learning Center for kids in San Diego.

 By default, you can use this kit to create BuzzBot, or his faithful companion, MuttBot (but not both).
-But there are enough pieces in the kit to build whatever you want, including 271 parts, one “brain,” six servos, and a battery.
+But there are enough pieces in the kit to build whatever you want, as it includes 271 parts, one “brain,” six servos, and a battery.
 You can purchase two additional servos if needed as a two-piece kit for $40, or a non-robotic animal companion for $50.

 Once kids build the robot, they can record different poses and play them all in a string via the PRP system using the Jimu app for Android and iOS.
 But that’s boring, right?
 Using the app, kids can string blocks of commands together using Blockly-based coding as well.
 The app even provides step-by-step instruction on how to piece both robots together.